 What would be more beneficial is to make the ENTIRE city know who you are.

 As the OWNER of the company, those are the things YOU should be focusing on.

 SEO is for suckers.

 SEO is what you pay someone like me to do, when nobody knows who you are.

-You don’t want people finding you because they went to Google and searched for a random lawyer like “car accident lawyer.”
+You don’t want people finding you because they went to Google and searched for a random KEYWORD like “car accident lawyer.”

 That’s the kind of shit the owner of the company needs to be thinking about, HOW DO I GET FAMOUS?!?

-Let me, your lowly SEO consultant employee, worry about whether we’re going to use Times New Roman or Arial font.
+Let me, your lowly SEO consultant, worry about whether we’re going to use Times New Roman or Arial font.

 Once you get someone competent handling your SEO (and I am the best in the business vis-à-vis lawyers), the real game is make everybody know who you are.